nuno-agostinho/psichomics/README.md

 An estimate of this value is obtained based on the the proportion of reads supporting the inclusion of an exon over the reads supporting both the inclusion and exclusion of that exon.
+To measure this estimate, we require:

+1. Alternative splicing annotation: human (hg19 and hg38 assemblies) annotation is provided and custom annotations can be used.
-To measure this estimate, both alternative splicing annotation and the quantification of RNA-Seq reads aligning to splice junctions (junction quantification) are required.
-While alternative splicing Human (hg19 and hg38 assemblies) annotation is provided within the package, junction quantification may be handed by the user or retrieved from [TCGA][TCGA], [GTEx][GTEx] and [SRA][SRA].
+2. Quantification of RNA-Seq reads aligning to splice junctions (junction quantification), either user-provided or retrieved from [TCGA][TCGA], [GTEx][GTEx] and [SRA][SRA].

-## Gene expression processing
+#### Gene expression processing

-Gene expression can be normalised, filtered and log2-transformed in-app.
+Gene expression can be normalised, filtered and log2-transformed in-app or provided by the user.
-Alternatively, the user can also provide its own pre-processed gene expression file.

-## Data grouping
+### Data grouping

 Molecular and clinical sample-associated attributes allow to establish groups that can be explored in data analyses.

 For instance, [TCGA][TCGA] data can be analysed based on smoking history, gender and race, among other attributes.
-Groups can also be manipulated (e.g. merged, intersected, etc.), allowing for complex attribute combinations, as well as saved and loaded between sessions.
+Groups can also be manipulated (e.g. merged, intersected, etc.), allowing for complex attribute combinations.
+Groups can also be saved and loaded between sessions.

-## Data Analyses
+### Data Analyses

-### Dimensionality reduction

-Perform principal and independent component analysis (PCA and ICA, respectively) on alternative splicing quantification and gene expression based on the previously created groups.
+* **Dimensionality reduction** via principal and independent component analysis (PCA and ICA) on alternative splicing quantification and gene expression.

-### Differential splicing and gene expression analysis

-Analyse alternative splicing quantification (based on variance and median statistical tests) and gene expression data based on the previously created groups.
+* **Differential splicing and gene expression analysis** based on variance and median parametric and non-parametric statistical tests.

-### Correlation between gene expression and splicing quantification

-Test the correlation betweem the gene expression of a specific gene with the alternative splicing quantification of selected alternative splicing events.
+* **Correlation between gene expression and splicing quantification**, useful to correlate the expression of a given event with the expression of RNA-binding proteins, for instance.

-### Survival analysis

-Perform Kaplan-Meier curves and Cox models based on sample-associated features.
-Additionally, study the impact of a splicing event (based on its quantification) or a gene (based on its gene expression) on patient survivability.
+* **Survival analysis** via Kaplan-Meier curves and Cox models based on sample-associated features.
+Additionally, we can study the impact of a splicing event (based on its quantification) or a gene (based on its gene expression) on patient survivability.

-### Gene, transcript and protein information
+* **Gene, transcript and protein annotation** including relevant research articles

-Examine the annotation and corresponding transcripts and proteins for a gene of interest.
-Relevant research articles are also presented here.

 ## Feedback and support

-All feedback on the program, documentation and associated material is welcome.
-Please send any suggestions and comments to:
+Please send any feedback and questions on psichomics to:

 > Nuno Saraiva-Agostinho ([nunoagostinho@medicina.ulisboa.pt](mailto:nunoagostinho@medicina.ulisboa.pt))
 >
 > [Disease Transcriptomics Lab, Instituto de Medicina Molecular (Portugal)][NMorais]

-## Contributions

-Please note that this project is released with a [Contributor Code of Conduct][conduct].
-By participating in this project you agree to abide by its terms.

 ## References